TABLE OF CONTENTS

 - After selecting the required repository, click Done.

-To add a new repository through the Manual (CI) method:
+To add a new repository through the CI Integrations method:

-- In the Add New Repository dialog, select Manual (CI).
+- In the Add New Repository dialog, select the CI Integrations tab.

 - From the build system type dropdown, select the already integrated system.

-- Perform actions by referring to the Code Repository Integrations document > Manual - integrate a code repository section.
+- Perform actions by referring to the Code Repository Integrations document > CI Integration section.

 This page shows all the predefined checks which detect security issues in all the repositories.
 On clicking any check, all the non-compliant repositories with the highest detected severity are displayed.
 If you click the repository name from the list, you will be navigated to the specific repository scan detailed view.